dnbrwstr/LibPyin/README.md

 Note: blue line is result by LibPyin and black line result by sonic-annotator

 LibPyin is a plug-in library for pitch (fundamental frequency) detection (see here https://en.wikipedia.org/wiki/Pitch_detection_algorithm).
-The library providesC++ interface for easy incorporability to projects in other languages.
+The library provides C++ interface for easy incorporability to projects in other languages.

 The library depends on the Pyin algorithm by M. Mauch and S. Dixon.
 See https://code.soundsoftware.ac.uk/projects/pyin for details.